jamesbutler01/TwoStepTask/README.md

-# Neural data and analysis code for Miranda et al. (2025)
+# Neural data and analysis code for Miranda, Butler et al. (2025)